Beginners Guide to Kayaking – Best Tips, Trips & Must-Have Essentials

 inflatable kayak

-A kayak paddle is a two-sided paddle allowing the paddler to utilize both upper body strength as well as his/her core muscles.
+The kayak paddle is a two-sided paddle allowing the paddler to utilize both upper body strength as well as his/her core muscles.
 Most kayak paddles come apart in the middle for easier transport.
 They can be made from plastic, wood, metal, or carbon fiber.
 Prices vary depending on the material, weight, and brand.
 Many experienced kayakers recommend getting a paddle leash for when (not if) a capsizing or messy put in or take out event happens.

-What to Wear for Kayaking
+What to Wear Kayaking

 For an in-depth review of what to wear kayaking, check out what to wear kayaking guide.